-[39] Seismicity regions in and around Taiwan are classified roughly into three regions by taking account local tectonic structures and the hypocenter distributions.
-The first region is far offshore of the northern half of Taiwan Island (Region A) included in the region IV of Figure 1.
-The seismicity here is mostly interplate earthquakes beneath Eurasian plate where Philippine Sea Plate is subducting northward along the Ryukyu Trench.
-Therefore, we consider the receiver fault angles of (strike, dip, rake) = $(270^{\circ}, 30^{\circ}, 90^{\circ})$.
-The pattern of the ΔCFS values in this region at the depth of 30 km is given in Figure 5a.
-These are small but positive in all depth-range down to 50 km.
-The background seismicity in this region, given in Figure 6b, shows slightly increasing activity after 1940's, but this may be due to the improvement of detection rate of M5.5 events or more in such an offshore region from the land.
-At least, we see the steady activity after 1940's till the present.
+[49] Seismicity regions in and around Taiwan are classified roughly into three regions by taking into account local tectonic structures and the hypocenter distributions.
+The first region is in the far offshore region of the northern half of the island of Taiwan (region A), included in the region IV of Figure 1.
+The seismicity here is mostly interplate earthquakes beneath the Eurasian plate, where the Philippine plate is subducting northward along the Ryukyu Trench.
+Therefore we consider receiver fault angles of (strike, dip, rake) = $(270^{\circ}, 30^{\circ}, 90^{\circ})$.
+The pattern of the Δ CFS values in this region at a depth of 30 km are given in Figure 5a.
+These are small but positive in all depth ranges down to a depth of 50 km.
+The background seismicity in this region, given in Figure 6b, shows slightly increasing activity after the 1940s, although this may be due to the improvement of detection rate of M5.5 events or greater in such an offshore region from the land.
+At the very least, however, we see steady activity after the 1940s, continuing through to the present-day.